Commitments

 Finally, let's be clear: we would like a world with less, much less plastic.

-For us, this should be the norm: to use recycled plastic whenever possible, and to rethink our practices so that they make sense.
+We use recycled materials to reuse what already exists—not to encourage the production of virgin materials.
+For us, this should be the norm: using recycled plastic whenever possible, and rethinking our practices so they make sense.